Latest Release: v12.2.0 — Security patches, WEBP improvements | v11.2.1 v10.4.0 | Python 3.9 – 3.13 supported

 Create Virtual Env

-Recommended: keep your project dependencies isolated.
+Recommended: keep your project dependencies clean and isolated.

 shell